plone/volto/docs/source/configuration/how-to.md

 ## cookieExpires
 According to the EU law on the management of the GDPR privacy and cookies, technical cookies must have a maximum expiration of 6 months.
-But for sites outside the European Union the expiration could be different.
-So, expiration time is configurable from config, expressing it in 'seconds':
+For sites outside the European Union, the expiration could be different.
+Expiration time is configurable in `config`, expressed in seconds:

 ```js
 export default function applyConfig(config) {